 The Adler series gets a bow in Elle‘s January 2010 issue rave review of the new Sherlock Holmes film!http://www.elle.com/Pop-Culture/Movies-TV-Music-Books/Sherlock-Holmes

 Robert Downey Jr. debuted as the master detective in Sherlock Holmes, a 2009 movie that start a film franchise, with Rachel McAdams playing the American opera singer Irene Adler.
 Prolong the fun by reading Carole Nelson Douglas’ eight acclaimed Irene Adler suspense novels, the first to reinvent a woman from the Holmes “Canon” as a protagonist.
-Good Night, Mr. Holmes is a new trade paperback edition of the series’ groundbreaking start and New York Times Notable Book of the year.
+Good Night, Mr. Holmes is a trade paperback edition of the series’ groundbreaking start and New York Times Notable Book of the year.
 In Douglas’ genre-crossing tradition, the novel also won American Mystery and Romantic Times magazine awards.
+NOW ALL IN EBOOK.